Live Recording Made Easy

 Integrated software for a fast, efficient workflow.

-As part of the StudioLive AI Software Library, Capture is tightly integrated, not only with StudioLive AI-series and RM-series mixers, but also with our Studio One DAW for Mac and Windows; UC Surface control software for Mac, Windows and iPad®; and QMix®-AI for iPhone®/iPod® touch.
+As part of the StudioLive Software Library, Capture is tightly integrated, not only with StudioLive mixers, but also with our Studio One DAW for Mac and Windows; UC Surface control software for Mac, Windows and iPad®; and QMix®-UC for iPhone®/iPod® touch.
 This tight integration enables a fast, efficient workflow that saves you a lot of work.

-PreSonus StudioLive AI and RM mixers are tightly integrated with an entire suite of state-of-the-art software.
-All of the applications in the StudioLive AI/RM Software Library are on the same software platform and support the capabilities introduced with Active Integration technology.
-This enables them to interact in several powerful and useful ways—and it enables us to add more such capabilities in the future.
+PreSonus StudioLive mixers are tightly integrated with an entire suite of state-of-the-art software.
+All of the applications in the StudioLive Software Library are on the same software platform and can interact in powerful and useful ways—and we can add more such capabilities in the future.

-For example, Capture can save and load a StudioLive AI/RM mix scene and remotely engage digital returns for quick playback and Virtual Soundcheck.
-It shares track names with UC Surface, QMix-AI, and the StudioLive AI mixer’s Channel Info page, so you only have to name a channel once—and you can name it from anywhere, including Capture.
+For example, Capture can save and load a StudioLive mix scene and remotely engage digital returns for quick playback and Virtual Soundcheck.
+It shares track names with UC Surface, QMix-UC and the StudioLive mixer’s channel info, so you only have to name a channel once—and you can name it from anywhere, including Capture.

 Studio One can import Capture Sessions seamlessly.
-When you import a Capture Session that includes a StudioLive AI or RM mixer scene, the Studio One mixer is set to match your mixer scene, including Fat Channel processing.
+When you import a Capture Session that includes a StudioLive mixer scene, the Studio One mixer is set to match your mixer scene, including Fat Channel processing.

 No other recording application and digital mixer anywhere near this price class can come close to this amazing degree of integration.
 In fact, most digital mixers in much higher price classes don’t come close.